Lattice-Automation/seqviz/README.md

   }, // key binding for copying sequence, defaults to none searchQuery = { query: "", mismatch: 0 }, // search query
-  backbone = "pSB1C3", // name of a BioBrick backbone, or a custom backbone string enzymes = ["AciI"], // list of enzymes for which to search for and display cutsites
+  backbone = "pSB1C3", // name of a BioBrick backbone, or a custom backbone string enzymes = ["AciI"], // list of enzymes to search and display cutsites for
   translations: [{ start: 0, end: 89, direction: "FORWARD" }] // list of translations
 } = viewerOptions;
 ```